-§20.11 Effective July 1, 2003, there shall be available an amount equal to 1 percent of the total of the salaries on June 30, 2003, for distribution by the State University Trustees in their discretion to incumbents on the payroll on June 30, 2003.
-Such distribution shall occur not later than December 31, 2003, and shall be retroactive to July 1, 2003, or September 1, 2003, as appropriate to professional obligation or date of eligibility for salary increases.
+§20.12 Effective July 1, 2007, there shall be available an amount equal to one percent of the total of the salaries on June 30, 2007, for distribution by the State University Trustees in their discretion to incumbents on the payroll on June 30, 2007.
+Such distribution shall occur not later than December 31, 2007, and shall be retroactive to (1) July 1, 2007, or (2) September 1, 2007, as appropriate to professional obligation.

-\$20.12 The increases in salary payable pursuant to this Article shall apply on a prorated basis to incumbents otherwise eligible to receive an increase in salary pursuant to this Article who are paid on an hourly or per diem basis, or who serve on a part-time basis, or who are paid on any basis other than at an annual salary rate (excluding those employees deemed to be casual pursuant to resolution of IP charge U-5724).
+§20.13 The increases in salary payable pursuant to this Article shall apply on a prorated basis to incumbents otherwise eligible to receive an increase in salary pursuant to this Article who are paid on an hourly or per diem basis, or who serve on a part-time basis, or who are paid on any basis other than at an annual salary rate.
+(Excluding those employees deemed to be casual pursuant to resolution of IP charge U-5724.)

-\$20.13 Nothing contained herein shall prevent the University, in its discretion, from granting further upward salary adjustments of individual employees.
+\$20.14 Nothing contained herein shall prevent the University, in its discretion, from granting further upward salary adjustments of individual employees.

-\$20.14 "Basic annual salary" is the amount of annual compensation payable to an employee for the performance of the employee's professional obligation, as such obligation is set forth under Appointment Year in Article XI of the Policies of the State University Trustees, from State monies appropriated for such purpose.
+§20.15 "Basic annual salary" is the amount of annual compensation payable to an employee for the performance of the employee's professional obligation, as such obligation is set forth under Appointment Year in Article XI of the Policies of the State University Trustees, from State monies appropriated for such purpose.

-\$20.15 The payroll cycle of employees which had been extended by up to one full payroll period during the 1982-85 Agreement shall continue to be so extended.
+§20.16 The payroll cycle of employees which had been extended by up to one full payroll period during the 1982-85 Agreement shall continue to be so extended.
 When employees leave State service, their final salary check shall be issued at the end of the payroll period next following the payroll period in which their service discontinued.
 This final salary check shall be paid at the employee's then current-salary rate.

-\$20.16 a.
+§20.17 a.
 The present inconvenience pay program provided to employees in the classified service of the Executive Branch of State service shall be extended to professional employees in the Professional Services Negotiating Unit.

 b.
-The annual rate of inconvenience pay shall be \$400.
+The annual rate of inconvenience pay shall be \$550 per year, effective July 1, 2004.

-§20.17 Recall

-a.
+§20.18 a.
+Recall.
 Full-time professional employees in a hospital or clinic who are overtime eligible and are assigned to areas indicated on the list in subdivision (c) and have titles listed in Appendix A-16 shall be eligible for recall pay.
 Those individuals who are assigned to the areas indicated in the list in subdivision (c) and who are not overtime eligible may, by mutual agreement between the State and UUP, be deemed eligible for recall pay.